TessMyers/headline-parser/README.md

 headline-parser
 ===============

-Determines the most relevant keywords from an article headline
+Considers article context to determine the most relevant keywords in a headline.